 In order to find out what companies’ plans are for RTO looking ahead to 2024, in August, ResumeBuilder.com surveyed 1,000 company decision makers.

-- 9 in 10 companies will have returned to office by 2024
+- 9 in 10 companies with office space will have returned to office by 2024

 - Majority currently track or will track employees to ensure in-person attendance

 - 28% say their company will threaten to fire employees who don’t comply with mandates

 9 in 10 Companies Will RTO By 2024

 Many businesses gave up their physical office spaces during the pandemic, but the vast majority plan to have them moving forward.

 Sixty-four percent of respondents say their company currently has a physical workspace, 20% plan to by the end of 2024, 11% plan to in 2025 or later, and just 4% never plan to have a physical workspace.